 From Foam Waste to Value: Uzbekistan Factory’s Recycling Success with GENMAX

-Foam waste piling up in your factory?
-Throwing it away only adds to costs and hurts your bottom line.
-What if you could recycle scrap foam into valuable products?
-You’d cut waste and save money too!
+Is foam waste piling up in your factory?
+Disposing of it only increases costs and hurts your bottom line.
+What if you could transform scrap foam into valuable products?
+You’d reduce waste and save money at the same time.

 A mattress factory in Uzbekistan faced this exact challenge.

-They needed a dependable and efficient way to process foam scraps.
-They aimed to turn these scraps into rebonded foam blocks.
-These blocks can be used for carpet underlay and gym mats.
+They needed a reliable and efficient way to process foam scraps and transform them into rebonded foam blocks for carpet underlay and gym mats.

-GENMAX provided a custom solution with two main machines: the PS3878-PU Foam Crushing Machine and the RF02 Foam Rebonding Machine.
-This setup helped create a foam recycling line that changed their operations.
+GENMAX provided a custom solution featuring two key machines: the PS3878-PU Foam Crushing Machine and the RF02 Foam Rebonding Machine.
+This setup created a complete foam recycling line that transformed their operations.

 Foam Waste Was Draining Resources